Let’s set the scene. 🎭

 Especially if you spend a significant amount of time connecting with stakeholders, working with cross-functional teams, or managing multiple projects at a time, these tools will help bring full project transparency to everyone involved without having to send a single email.

 Project management software is essential for even seasoned project managers to oversee time, workloads, projects, and TBH, their sanity in the most productive way possible.
-These tools are designed to eliminate busy work and streamline processes through workflow automation, task dependencies, drag-and-drop interfaces, and more. 😍
+These tools are designed to eliminate busy work and streamline project planning processes through workflow automation, task dependencies, drag-and-drop interfaces, and more. 😍

 The best project management tools are scalable, flexible, and intuitive—so no matter the size of your team or the complexity of your project, the software will always drive results.
 Specific key features to look for in high-quality project management software include:

 - Multiple views to support Kanban boards, traditional Gantt charts, your calendar, diagrams, task lists, and more

 - In-app collaboration features like comments, @mentions, chat, assigned tasks, and watchers